mipug/AML/README.md

 - Momentum term beta1 is set to 0.5

 **Training mechanisms:**
 Setting up the model, we are initializing the weights of both the generator and the discriminator.
 During training, the generator network takes random noise as input and generates synthetic images, while the discriminator network tries to distinguish between real and synthetic images.
 The training process involves iteratively updating the weights of the generator and discriminator networks based on the error rate of the discriminator's classification of real and synthetic images.
-The Generator and Discriminator are evaluated by using the BCEloss (Binary Cross Entropy).
+The generator and discriminator are evaluated by using the BCEloss (Binary Cross Entropy).

 ### Key experiments & results
 *present and explain results, e.g. in simple accuracy tables over error graphs up to visualisations of representations and/or edge cases – keep it crisp